Skip to main content

 Provider

-A Provider gives an agent access to an external service — GitHub, Telegram, AWS, GCP, Azure, Slack, or any HTTP API.
+A Provider gives an agent access to an external service — GitHub, Telegram, Slack, AWS, GCP, Azure, MCP servers, or any HTTP API.
 The agent's requests to that service are transparently intercepted by the Pai sidecar, which injects credentials and enforces policy.

 The agent never holds real credentials.
 It makes requests normally, and Pai handles authentication behind the scenes.